Lea Pericoli: Personal life and death

 She married Tito Fontana in 1964.
 Pericoli died on 4 October 2024, at the age of 89.

 Awards

-On 7 May 2015, in the presence of the President of Italian National Olympic Committee (CONI), Giovanni Malagò, was inaugurated in the Olympic Park of the Foro Italico in Rome, along Viale delle Olimpiadi, the Walk of Fame of Italian sport, consisting of 100 tiles that chronologically report names of the most representative athletes in the history of Italian sport.
+On 7 May 2015, in the presence of the President of Italian National Olympic Committee (CONI), Giovanni Malagò, the Walk of Fame of Italian sport, consisting of 100 tiles that chronologically feature names of the most representative athletes in Italian sport history, was inaugurated in the Olympic Park of the Foro Italico in Rome, along Viale delle Olimpiadi.
 On each tile is the honoree's name and sport and the symbol of CONI.
 One of these tiles is dedicated to Lea Pericoli.

 Pericoli was awarded the Fed Cup Award of Excellence in 2007.